Rúben Lameiras

-Rúben Barcelos de Sousa Lameiras (born 22 December 1994) is a Portuguese footballer who plays as a midfielder for Vitória de Guimarães.
+Rúben Barcelos de Sousa Lameiras (born 22 December 1994) is a Portuguese professional footballer who plays as a winger or attacking midfielder.

 Formed at Tottenham Hotspur, he spent his early career in EFL League One, making 131 appearances and scoring 20 goals for Coventry City and Plymouth Argyle and winning the EFL Trophy with the former in 2017.
-From 2019, he played in the Primeira Liga for Famalicão and Vitória de Guimarães.
+From 2019, he played in the Primeira Liga for Famalicão, Vitória SC and Chaves and Casa Pia.

-Club career
+Career

 Tottenham Hotspur

 Lameiras moved to Tottenham Hotspur's academy in July 2011 and signed a professional contract with the Premier League club in July 2014.
 He made eight appearances, including five starts, in the Under-21 Premier League in the 2014–15 season, scoring once in the process.

 On 26 March 2015, Tottenham announced they had reached an agreement with Swedish club Åtvidabergs FF for the transfer of Lameiras on loan until June, with an option to extend the deal.
-He made his professional debut on 5 April, in a 1–0 loss away to IFK Göteborg for the season's Allsvenskan.
+He made his professional debut on 5 April, in a 1–0 loss away to IFK Göteborg in that season's Allsvenskan.
 After 14 appearances, he returned to Tottenham, where his contract expired on 30 June.